 Roaches need their hard exoskeleton to survive.
 That protective exoskeleton is their life, as it helps them to retain moisture and shields their tissues.
 You are about to damage it, damage that will cause them their lives.

-Use the Insect Buster, an effective, must-have insecticide-distribution-tool, to disperse food-grade diatomaceous earth (DE) or another non-toxic insect powder wherever you see cockroach activity.
+Use the Insect Buster, an effective, must-have insecticide-distribution-tool, to disperse Dust to Dust, an alternative to food-grade diatomaceous earth (DE), wherever you see cockroach activity.
 Puff this non-toxic cockroach-killer in every crack and crevice, between any gaps in moulding, along and around window sills, behind electrical face plates and fixtures, inside your cupboards -where the boards meet- and under your refrigerator and stove.
-Remember to dust lightly, creating a fine layer, as cockroaches won’t step on DE if the dusting is too heavy and puff deeply in cracks.
+Remember to dust lightly, creating a fine layer, as cockroaches won’t step on Dust to Dust if the dusting is too heavy and puff deeply in cracks.
 You want this powder to cover as many surfaces as possible.

 DE is extremely abrasive.
 It will dehydrate the cockroaches externally—through piercing their waxy exoskeleton—and poison them internally—as they try to groom the powder off of their bodies and end up ingesting it.
 Say a forever goodbye to German cockroaches.